sigp/lighthouse/book/src/slashing-protection.md

   clients (e.g. Lighthouse and Prysm) running on the same machine, two Lighthouse instances using different datadirs, or two clients on completely different machines (e.g. one on a cloud server and one running locally).
-You are responsible for ensuring that your validator keys are never running simultanously – the slashing protection DB **cannot protect you in this case**.
+You are responsible for ensuring that your validator keys are never running simultaneously – the slashing protection DB **cannot protect you in this case**.
 * Importing keys from another client without also importing voting history.
 * If you use `--init-slashing-protection` to recreate a missing slashing protection database.